Last Updated on 17 December, 2020 by Veronica

 Today we cross one of Scotland’s most important nature parks and one of the most beautiful and visited.
 Loch Lomond Natural Park is the only place in Scotland where camping in nature is forbidden.

-But first, we did a stop in one of the best distilleries of the many we have ever been to, Glengoyne distillery.
+But first, we stopped at one of the best distilleries of the many we have ever been to, Glengoyne distillery.
 A handcrafted distillery that does not belong to a large business group but is familiar.
 We did a whiskey and chocolate tour.
 We loved it.

-As we crossed Loch Lomond we were very lucky enough to see a super special rainbow, I will never forget, everyone who passed stopped and said the same thing: “I’ve never seen anything like that before.”
+As we crossed Loch Lomond, we were fortunate enough to see a super special rainbow; I will never forget everyone who passed stopped and said the same thing: “I’ve never seen anything like that before.”

 Day 11.
 From Glencoe to Loch Ness and Inverness

-From Glencoe, we climb north to get Inverness, the capital of the Highlands.
+From Glencoe, we climb north to get to Inverness, the capital of the Highlands.

 And then, we were to another distillery to taste more whiskey, this time Dalwhinnie.
-A spectacular whiskey, we had to buy another bottle, lol
+Although, a spectacular whiskey, we had to buy another bottle, lol.

 We passed in front of Loch Ness and toured its shore but did not stop much because we already planned to tour it by boat the next day.